Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 - Success: Discovering trust is a choice

 Your Type 6 Power Move: Say: “I have anxiety that makes me doubt things.
-It’s not about you—it’s my pattern.
+It’s not about you.
+It’s my pattern.
 I’m working on trusting what you show me consistently.”
 This creates understanding.

 Type 7 - The Enthusiast: Depth Over Distraction